 Content marketing and PPC

-Content marketing and PPC is another combination that works extremely well together — which only makes sense since content marketing and SEO are strongly related.
+Content marketing and pay-per-click advertising is another combination that works extremely well together — which only makes sense since content marketing and SEO are strongly related.

 If you’re going to have PPC ads that guide users to your website, you want to have content that keeps them there and eventually leads them to a conversion.